 QSR Morning Meals and Deals

-Numerator data shows that QSR breakfast buyers have higher purchase frequency and buying rate than total fast food visitors, making them a lucrative target segment.
+Numerator Insights data shows that QSR breakfast buyers have higher purchase frequency and buying rate than total fast food visitors, making them a lucrative target segment.
 Breakfast is also the only growing day part in QSR representing a big opportunity for fast food brands.
 Restaurant brands trying to compete and win in this mealtime have to get these components right.

 Need for Speed